Best Low-Interest Business Loans in February 2025

 How we chose the best low-interest business loans

-We reviewed the leading small business lenders to determine the overall best nine low-interest loans.
+We reviewed more than 15 lenders to determine the best low-interest business loans on the market.
 To make our list, lenders must meet the following criteria:

 • Rates and terms: We prioritize lenders with more competitive fixed rates, fewer fees and greater options for repayment terms, loan amounts and APR discounts.